elmarti/camadb/README.md

 ```

 ### Initializing a collection
-- Use the columns field to specific data types for rows.
-This does _need_ to be done for each column, but is essential for date queries
+- Use the columns field to add specific data types for rows.
+This does _need_ to be done for each column, but is essential for date objects
 - Indexes aren't currently implemented, but the lookup is still very fast across 10 million rows
 ```
  const collection = await database.initCollection('test', {